There’s a specific kind of panic that sends you to search.

 Two-way door (reversible): decide fast, test, iterate.

-One-way door (hard to reverse): slow down, get data, pre-mortem, second opinions.
+One-way door (hard to reverse): slow down, get data, run a pre-mortem, get second opinions.

-High stakes + time pressure: use a bounded process (time-boxed research + clear owner).
+High stakes + time pressure: use a bounded process with time-boxed research and a clear owner.

-Low stakes + lots of opinions: standardize and automate (defaults, templates, “good enough”).
+Low stakes + lots of opinions: standardize and automate with defaults, templates, and "good enough."

 This is the library you reach for when the room feels hot and your brain starts bargaining.